dotnet/docs/docs/standard/io/composing-streams.md

 :::code language="csharp" source="./snippets/composing-streams/csharp/Program.cs" id="ReadShiftedFile":::
 :::code language="vb" source="./snippets/composing-streams/vb/Program.vb" id="ReadShiftedFile":::

-The previous code has two <xref:System.IO.FileStream>.
-The first is a stream to read the encrypted file contents of _shifted.txt_.
-This stream is assigned to the `inputBaseStream` variable.
-Next, the `outputBaseStream` variable points to the output stream, the _unshifted.txt_ file.
-Finally, the `CipherStream` object does the decryption and wraps the output stream.
-This stream is assigned to the `unencryptStream` variable.

-As each byte is read from `inputBaseStream`, it's written to `encryptStream`.
-The `CipherStream` transforms the data, writing it to the base stream, which is the output text file (_unshifted.txt_).
+Consider the following aspects about the previous code:

+- There are two <xref:System.IO.FileStream> objects.
+  - The first `FileStream` (`inputBaseStream` variable) object reads the contents of the _shifted.txt_ file.
+This is the **input** data stream.
+  - The second `FileStream` (`outputBaseStream` variable) object writes incoming data to the _unshifted.txt_ file.
+This is the **output** data stream.
+- The `CipherStream` (`unencryptStream` variable) object wraps the `outputBaseStream`, making `outputBaseStream` the base stream for `unencryptStream`.

+Here, the code is slightly different from the previous example.
+Instead of wrapping the input stream, `unencryptStream` wraps the output stream.
+As the data is read from `inputBaseStream` input stream, it's sent to the `unencryptStream` output stream wrapper.
+When `unencryptStream` receives data, it transforms it and then writes the data to the `outputBaseStream` base stream.
+The `outputBaseStream` output stream writes the data to the _unshifted.txt_ file.

 ### Validating the transformed data

-The two previous examples performed two file operations.
+The two previous examples performed two operations on the data.
 First, the contents of the _data.txt_ file was encrypted and saved to the _shifted.txt_ file.
-And second, the encrypted contents were read from the _shifted.txt_ file, decrypted, and saved to the _unshifted.txt_ file.
+And second, the encrypted contents of the _shifted.txt_ file were decrypted and saved to the _unshifted.txt_ file.
 Therefore, the _data.txt_ file and _unshifted.txt_ file should be exactly the same.
 The following code compares those files for equality:

 :::code language="csharp" source="./snippets/composing-streams/csharp/Program.cs" id="ValidateFile":::
 :::code language="vb" source="./snippets/composing-streams/vb/Program.vb" id="ValidateFile":::